TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/02 - Exodus/Exodus 39/Exodus 39.4.md

 ---

-They made shoulder-pieces for it, joined together; at the two ends was it joined together.
+They made shoulder straps for it, joined together.
+At the two ends it was joined together.